uptoratlen/freeCommanderDownAndUp/README.md

 ## Overview
 Since a few years I'm a lifetime user of freeCommander.
 A great tool BUT it lacks one feature.
 Some sort of "autoupdater".
-YOu got the info that a new version is online, but it is a bit stressful to update (login, download, extract and install).
+You got the info that a new version is online, but it is a bit stressful to update (login, download, extract and install).
 I even skip some versions just because I'm lazy....
 Recently I came across the forum post here:
 [Auto Update request](https://freecommander.com/forum/viewtopic.php?p=33610&hilit=download#p25617)